 High-deductible health plans create barriers to care for many families.
-The average family deductible among employer insurance plans rose 90% between 2013 and 2019, totalling \$3,980 in 2019.
+According to SHADAC, the average family deductible among employer insurance plans in MO rose 59% between 2013 and 2019, totaling \$4,222 in 2019.
 States should consider exploring new policies to reduce financial barriers to care for people with high-deductible health plans, although there are limits to how much states can influence employer insurance and Medicare.